YodaSpock/WingedVelociraptors/README.md

 ```

 ## Gameplay
-5 Minute Rounds where the Winged Velociraptors try to avoid being discovered and exposed.
+* 5 Minute Rounds where the Winged Velociraptors try to avoid being discovered and exposed.
+* The Dorsal Fin Gang tries to discover the Winged Velociraptors and expose them in a majority vote

 ## Card Types / Play Order
 These are listed in wake-up order, with 11/12 not waking up and having passive abilities